-Renewed in 2015 to make it more effective and responsive to a changed geopolitical scenario, and to new challenges at the EU's external borders, the new ENP has adopted a new approach that by enhancing flexibility, differentiation and partnership, aims to transform the EU-Partner Countries relation into a "partnership of equals".
-This can be achieved through the joint identification of shared objectives and instruments, designed to promote EU interests and values in an inclusive and non-antagonizing way, vis-à-vis state and regional actors that are located beyond the Neighbourhood.
+Renewed in 2015 to make it more effective and responsive to a changed geopolitical scenario, and to new challenges at the EU’s external borders, the ENP adopts a new approach that, by enhancing flexibility, differentiation and partnership, aims to turn the EU-Partner Countries relations into a “partnership of equals”.